 I write to inform you that we may have uncovered one of the greatest secrets in motorcycle racing and would appreciate your advice on what to do next.
 Sadly, it is a dark and murky world we have discovered.

-Last week at the MotoGP test in Qatar, Marc Marquez took his Honda beyond sixty-six degrees of lean angle without crashing.
+In MotoGP testing this year, Marc Marquez took his Honda beyond sixty-six degrees of lean angle without crashing.
 This, as you know is a physically impossible feat for a normal human being, but myself and some of the other patrons of ‘Brian’s Smashing Saveloy’ - Kilarney’s eighth finest fast food outlet according to Trip Advisor – have discovered evidence that Mr Marquez may be an unwilling victim of bio-genetic enhancement.

 Our story starts in 1991, when a high-ranking Honda executive spent some time touring Kilarney following the IoM TT races.
 A couple of flagons too many of the ‘Black-Gold’ at the Camshaft and Crayfish Stout bar and apothecary was enough for them to accidentally leave a folder with some complex blueprints and chemical formulae in the bathroom.